-3. Number and height of erosional pedestals or terracettes: Both are rare on this site.
+3. Number and height of erosional pedestals or terracettes: neither is extensive.
 In areas where flow patterns and/or rills are present, a few pedestals may be expected.
-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): It may range from 10-20 percent but additional data is needed.
-5. Number of gullies and erosion associated with gullies: Gullies do not occur on this site.
-6. Extent of wind scoured, blowouts and/or depositional areas: Blowouts and depositional areas are usually not present.
+Terracettes occur on the site uphill from tall shrub bases and large bunchgrasses on slopes greater than 15 percent.
+Do not mistake frost-heaving for pedestals.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): data is not available.
+On sites in mid-seral status bare ground may range from 30-40 percent.
+5. Number of gullies and erosion associated with gullies: none.
+6. Extent of wind scoured, blowouts and/or depositional areas: these are rare.
 Immediately following wildfire some soil movement may occur on lighter textured soils.
-7. Amount of litter movement (describe size and distance expected to travel): Fine litter in the interspaces may move up to 2 feet following a significant run-off event.
+7. Amount of litter movement (describe size and distance expected to travel): fine litter in the interspaces may move up to 2 feet following a significant run-off event.
 Coarse litter generally does not move.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Values should range from 4 to 6 but needs to be tested.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Structure ranges from moderate fine & very fine granular to moderate thin & medium platy.
-Soil organic matter (SOM) ranges from 3 to 6 percent.
-The A or A1 horizon is typically 4 to 6 inches thick and moist color is Black.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Bunchgrasses, especially deep-rooted perennials, slow run-off and increase infiltration.
-Tall shrubs catch blowing snow in the interspaces.
-11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Is not present.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: cool season deep-rooted perennial bunchgrasses Sub-dominant: perennial forbs Other: tall shrubs Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Very little plant motrality and decadence is expected to occur on this site.
-14. Average percent litter cover (%) and depth (in): Additional litter cover data is needed but is expected to be 15-30 percent to a depth of 0.1 inches.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): values should range from 4 to 6 but needs to be tested.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): The A or A1 horizon is typically 3 to 5 inches thick and brown moist.
+Structure ranges from moderate medium to fine granular.
+Soil organic matter (SOM) ranges from .5 to 4 percent.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: bunchgrasses, especially deep-rooted perennials, slow run-off and increase infiltration.
+Perennial grasses produce 70

+11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): is not present.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: cool season deep-rooted perennial bunchgrasses Sub-dominant: forbs Other: Additional: 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): there is little mortality or decadence on this site.
+14. Average percent litter cover (%) and depth (in): additional litter cover data is needed but is expected to be 15-20 percent to a depth of 0.1 inches.
 Under mature shrubs litter is >0.5 inches deep and is 90-100 percent ground cover.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Is 2500 pounds per acre (2800 kilograms per hectare) in a year with normal temperatures and precipitation.
-Perennial grasses produce 65-75 percent of the total production, forbs 15-25 percent and shrubs 5-15 percent.
-16. Potential invasive (including noxious) species (native and non-native).
-List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
-Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Includes cheatgrass, medusahead, ventenata, Kentucky bluegrass, curlycup gumweed, St. Johnswort, leafy spurge, rush skeletonweed, dalmation toadflax, musk, yellow star and scotch thistle, and diffuse and spotted knapweed.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): is 500 pounds per acre (560 kilograms per hectare) in a year with normal temperatures and precipitation.

+and growth is not actively controlled by management interventions.
+Species that to 90 percent of the total production and 10 to 30 percent forbs.

+become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: includes bulbous bluegrass, musk and scotch thistle, diffuse and spotted knapweed, leafy spurge, and Kentucky bluegrass.

-17. Perennial plant reproductive capability: All functional groups have the potential to reproduce in most years.
+17. Perennial plant reproductive capability: all functional groups have the potential to reproduce in most years.